 2012: After seeing how many women in the criminal justice system struggled with substance use disorders, The Next Door began providing addiction treatment.

 2014: The Next Door built a new facility in Nashville to serve more women through addiction treatment services.

 Today, The Next Door is the only organization that provides a full continuum of gender-specific treatment for women in a faith-based environment.
 The ministry has 82 beds for inpatient treatment and the capacity for 60 women to participate in outpatient programs.
-Freedom Recovery Community continues to house 21 women and their families, and the re-entry program in Chattanooga has 42 beds for women who are currently incarcerated.
+The re-entry program in Chattanooga has 42 beds for women who are currently incarcerated.
 To learn more about TND, please visit: www.thenextdoor.org.
-To become a volunteer, please contact: email@example.com.
+To become a volunteer, please contact: firstname.lastname@example.org.